shams-nahid/My-Daily-AWS-Study/docs/Notes/AWS Storage/05 EBS.md

       - Large Database
       - Critical business operation, require high sustained `IO/PS`
       - When huge load and performance for the NoSQL database
+    - IO can be maximum 50x in comparision of storage capacity.
+For instance, a 200GB storage can have maximum 200 * 50 = 10000 IO/PS
   - `ST1`
     - `Throughput` optimized
     - Used for